interrogator/corpkit/doc_changelog.md

 ## 2016-05-01

+### Updated

-### Updated backend for speed, efficiency, simplicity.
+* Updated backend for speed, efficiency, simplicity.
+* Added n-gram return options
+* Some work toward working with 'features'
+* Some little bugfixes here and there

 ## 2016-04-01